Stockport Interchange: Facilities

-The interchange includes an accessible, covered passenger concourse with seated waiting areas, 18 bus stands with capacity for up to 164 bus departures per hour, cycle storage facilities, and a travel shop.
+The interchange includes an accessible, covered passenger concourse with seated waiting areas, 18 bus stands with capacity for up to 164 bus departures per hour, bicycle storage facilities and a travel shop.

 The development also features a 2 acre landscaped rooftop park situated above the bus station.
-Following a public vote, the park was named Viaduct Park.
+Following a public vote, the park was named Viaduct Park, given its location.

-A waterside walking and cycling route, incorporating a spiral ramp, provides access from the River Mersey and the Trans Pennine Trail to the park and onward to the town centre.
+A waterside walking and cycling route, incorporating a spiral ramp, provides access from the river Mersey and the Trans Pennine Trail, to the park and onward to the town centre.

 Mixed-use building

-The site also includes a 17-storey, 196-unit built-to-rent residential building developed by CityRise Interchange Homes, a joint venture between Cityheart and Rise Homes.
+The site also includes a 17-storey, 196-unit built-to-rent residential building developed by CityRise Interchange Homes; this is a joint venture between Cityheart and Rise Homes.
 The building incorporates two basement levels for parking and commercial units at ground level.

 Metrolink connection

-The design of Stockport Interchange incorporates provisions for a future connection to the Metrolink network, with dedicated space reserved on-site for a tram stop.
+The design of Stockport Interchange incorporates provisions for a future connection to the Manchester Metrolink network, with dedicated space reserved on-site for a tram stop.
 In June 2025, it was announced that £2.5 billion in funding had been allocated to extend the Metrolink system, including a proposed link to Stockport.